Gui53/Gui53/README.md

 Here are some ideas to get you started:

-- 🔭 I am currently not working with programming
+- 🎓 I am currently studying Information Systems at Unisul
 - 🏆 Graduated from the Entra21 program
 - 📫 How to reach me: Instagram WhatsApp Linkedin